HackSquadUPRM/WOC_Firebase/README.md

 gulp
 ```

-### What commands does this library come with? ###
+### What commands come with this library? ###

-All component, directives, services, and pipes that get created from the script commands get automatically placed into it's respective typescript directory in the 'src' folder.
+All component, directives, services, and pipes that created from the script commands get automatically placed into it's respective typescript directory in the 'src' folder.

 ### Creating new components: ###
 ```